TrueConf Group Features

 • Downloading the system log

-• Managing the network packet log, including starting, stopping, downloading, and deleting traffic records.
+• Managing the network packet log, starting, stopping, downloading, and deleting traffic records.

-• Remote software update with connection to an online repository
+• Remote software updating with an online repository connection

 • Configuration Import/Export

-• A fully functional copy of a remote control, implementing the features of a physical remote control
+• A fully functional copy of the remote control, replicating the capabilities of a physical remote control

 # Operating, transportation and storage conditions